-Learn how to grow the best plants for your climate when you start with your site’s hardiness zone.
-“Put the right plant in the right place” is one of the basic principles of gardening, and when you know your hardiness zone, you can determine if the flowers, edibles, shrubs and trees you want in your garden will survive and thrive in your climate.
+Grow the best outdoor plants for your garden when you start with your site’s hardiness zone.
+“Right plant, right place” is a fundamental principle of gardening.
+When you know your area's USDA hardiness zone, you can select the flowers, edibles, shrubs and trees that will not just survive, but thrive in your garden.

 Know Your Hardiness Zone

-Look for a plant’s hardiness zone on plant tags and online.
-Because the zone number increases the further south you go, choose plants that are your zone and lower.
+It's easy to find plant zone info.
+The zone info is located on seed packets, plant tags and online descriptions.
+When you shop for winter hardy plants, choose your zone and and the next coldest zones.
 For example, if you live in Zone 6, choose plants that are winter hardy to zones 6, 5, 4, 3 and 2.
 (Keep in mind that plants that can handle Zone 2 winter cold may not tolerate the heat of a Zone 6 summer.)
 Plants that fall in your range will thrive in your landscape.

-Look for your area of the country and follow the color-coded dots on the bottom of the map to determine your zone.
-When shopping for plants, look for hardiness zone information on plant tags and online.
+In the chart, look for your area of the United States.
+Follow the color-coded dots at the bottom of the map for your zone.

+Knowing your garden's grow zone helps you choose the right plants for your garden.
 Another valuable piece of gardening information is your area’s average date of last frost in spring and average date of first frost in fall.
-This will help you plan spring and fall vegetable gardens.
+These dates will help you plan spring and fall vegetable gardens.
 Find out your region's average date of last frost in spring and first frost in fall in this frost date calendar.

 Whether you need the right planters, seeds or potting soil, The Home Depot delivers online orders when and where you need them.